-John Thomas Mc Carthy Chairman A. Canan Ediboğlu Vice Chairwoman of the Board of Directors Alper İhsan Gökgöz CEO and Board Member M. Semra Kuran Board Member and Chairwoman of the Audit Committee Martijn Bastiaan Kamps Board Member and Audit Committee Member Sali Salieski Board Member
+John T. Mc Carthy Chairman A. Canan Ediboğlu Vice Chairwoman of the Board of Directors Alper İhsan Gökgöz CEO and Board Member M. Semra Kuran Board Member and Chairwoman of the Audit Committee Nermin Güney 2 Board Member and Audit Committee Member Karst Jan Wolters Board Member

-There is no executive Board Member other than Alper İhsan Gökgöz who is both CEO and a Natural Board Member.
+There is no executive Board Member other than Alper İhsan Gökgöz who is both CEO and a Natural Board Member and John T. Mc Carthy who is Chairman of the Board of Director.

-Since our Bank is not one of the corporations defined in the Corporate Governance Communiqué Serial II No: 17.1 of CMB, it is not subject to the legal liabilities required for independent board members.
+Since our Bank is not one of the corporations defined in the Corporate Governance Communiqué Serial II No: 17.1 of CMB, it is not subject to liabilities required for independent board members.